International Human Rights Award

 2014 International Human Rights Award

-Nominations for the ABA Section of Litigation International Human Rights Award are now being accepted.
+Nominations for the ABA Section of Litigation International Human Rights Award are now closed.
 The International Human Rights Award is intended to honor and give public recognition to an individual who has made a special contribution in the area of human rights in a foreign jurisdiction.

 Nominees for the award must have made substantial and long-term contributions in furtherance of civil rights, civil liberties, and/or human rights outside the United States.
 A “substantial” contribution shall be considered to be one demonstrating a level of dedication or achievement beyond that expected in the normal course of an individual’s work.
 Nominees must be a lawyer or judge, but from any jurisdiction.